albud187/math_viz/README.md

 Visualization and movement of primitive objects and camera in 3D space.
-Made with OpenGL
+Made with OpenGL.

+A lot of the code came from ogldev tutorials: https://github.com/emeiri/ogldev

+Tested on ubuntu 22.04.

 ## Setup and Configuration